kparc/kcc/README.md

 family of *vector languages*, which means its fundamental type is an ordered set of atoms or other ordered sets.

-In k parlance, terms "array", "list" and "vector" are often used interchageably and refer to the same thing, but we will stick with `vector` to avoid confusing you, because vectors are much more general than classic *arrays* and have nothing to do with *linked lists*.
+In k parlance, terms "array", "list" and "vector" are often used interchangeably and refer to the same thing, but we will stick with `vector` to avoid confusing you, because vectors are much more general than classic *arrays* and have nothing to do with *linked lists*.